ywangd/peek/README.rst

   connect cloud_id='YOUR_CLOUD_ID' username='elastic'

-  // Issue a call to the cloud cluster
-  GET /
-  GET / conn=0  // send the call to the first local connection (zero-based index)
+  // Issue a call to the cloud cluster get /  // HTTP method is case-insensitive get / conn=0  // send the call to the first local connection (zero-based index)

   // List available connections
   session